jayesh210/Steeleye_Frontend_Assignment/README.md

 # Explain what the simple List component does.
+-List is memoized component from `WrappedListComponent` and take items as a props which is array of object in which `text` and `clickhandler` is set as required in prototypes.
 # What problems / warnings are there with code?
 # Please fix, optimize, and/or modify the component as much as you think is necessary.
 ## Updated code of List component